Renu987/AWS-DevOps-Projects/EKS-Demo-Project/Demo-1/Readme.md

+# Demo for
-## Make sure you have kubectl and eksctl installed first to perform this demo
+* Pre-requisites: Make sure you have kubectl and eksctl installed first to perform this demo

 # Connect to your aws account
 ```